|Problem:||Tire pressure escapes over time|

-The air we breath is primarily made up of 78% nitrogen, 21% oxygen an 1% miscellaneous gasses.
-When this ambient air is compressed and filled in rubber tires, the 21% oxygen has destructive properties to the rubber and wheels.
-Oxygen holds moisture which causes corrosion to the rubber, forming cracks and losing elastic properties.
-Oxygen also accounts for major pressure changes due to temperatures swings.
+The air we breath is made up of 78% nitrogen, 21% oxygen an 1% water vapor.
+When this ambient air is compressed and filled in car tires, the 21% oxygen holds destructive properties.
+Oxygen holds moisture which can lead to corrosion of the rubber, forming cracks and losing elastic properties.
+Oxygen also accounts for major pressure changes during external temperatures swings.
 Like all gasses, oxygen expands when heated and contracts when cooled.
-The rule of thumb is 1 psi of pressure per 10 degrees F of temperature change.
-So now that we know oxygen is the culprit in poor tire pressure performance, we need to remove it and add more nitrogen.
+The rule of thumb is 1 psi (.07 bar) of pressure per 10 degrees F (12 degrees C) of temperature change.
+Now that we know oxygen is the culprit in poor tire pressure performance, we need to remove it and add more nitrogen.

-The nitrogen levels found in air, 78%, need to be raised to a 95% minimum to be considered "pure" which will allow you to have many benefits over compressed air.
-Below is a list of benefits of using nitrogen filled tires instead of compressed air.
+The nitrogen levels found in air, 78%, need to be raised to a 95% minimum to be considered "pure" which will allow you to achieve the benefits over compressed air.
+Below is a list of nitrogen benefits compared to compressed air in vehicle tires.

 - Works with any current tire / wheel setup, no modification needed.

-- Nitrogen is a completely inert, safe gas: non combustible, non corrosive & non flammable.
+- Completely inert, safe gas: non combustible, non corrosive & non flammable.

 - Nitrogen will not dry and crack your rubber tires from the inside.

 - Nitrogen will not corrode your wheels like compressed air will over time.